Sharath-Devanand/PizzaProject/README.md

 ## Project Background

 I am a data analyst working at Pizza Stop, a local pizzeria based in Sheffield.
 I focus on extracting insights from the 2015 sales records containing 10K+ orders.
-Based on these insights, I am tasked with providing recommendations to the marketing, human resources, and finance departments.
+Based on these insights, I am tasked with providing recommendations to the pricing, operations, and finance departments.

 ## Executive Summary